 Benefits of Composting

 The most obvious benefit of composting is the fertilizer it creates.
-Even in small places, many of us have house plants or small gardens that can benefit from the nutrient-rich, homemade fertilizer.
+Many of us have house plants or small gardens that can benefit from the nutrient-rich, homemade fertilizer.
 It keeps you from having to pay for it and reduces the need for synthetic fertilizer.
-By adding compost to your plants, it helps retain more water which reduces water waste and your water bill!
-Depending on the plant, you can add a small amount of fertilizer as often as 2 weeks to every 4 months.
+Depending on the plant, you can add a small amount of fertilizer as often as two weeks to every four months.

 Composting in Small Spaces

-There are several ways you can compost inside your apartment, small space, or area without a garden or backyard.
+There are several ways you can compost inside your small space without a garden or backyard.
 Here are three of our favorites:

-- Worm Composting Bin: This is one of the most cost-effective ways to compost in a small space because it doesn’t take up a lot of room and is relatively low-maintenance.
+A worm composting bin is one of the most cost-effective ways to compost in a small space because it doesn’t take up a lot of room and is relatively low-maintenance.
 Grab any 10-gallon plastic bin you want, add some damp newspaper, and throw a couple cups of soil on top to cover the newspaper.
-Then put your red-wiggle worms (it has to be these ones) in and slowly add food scraps.
-You don’t want to add too many food scraps, but you can freeze your food scraps until your worms are ready for more.
-It takes a couple weeks to decompose.
-Read an in depth explanation on how to make a worm compost at home here or you can buy a premade worm composter.